Apple sprinkles iPhone X magic on iPad Pro, MacBook Air, but challenges remain

 The new MacBook Air got a few of the same tweaks, mainly the smaller bezels and body, as well as the sharper display.
 The Mac Mini got a new space gray finish and more horsepower.

-The changes mark long overdue upgrades to product lines that have played important, but diminishing, roles in Apple's lineup as iPhone sales generate the majority of the revenue.
-The changes to the iPad Pro mark the first significant design overhaul since the iPad Pro originally launched in 2015.
+The changes mark long overdue upgrades to product lines that have played important, but diminishing, roles in Apple's lineup given that iPhone sales generate the majority of the company's revenue.
+The changes to the iPad Pro mark the first significant design overhaul since that tablet originally launched in 2015.
 The MacBook Air hasn't had a major change in years, with only a chip upgrade last year.

 Apple doesn't just want you to own one of its products —the benefits and hooks really sink in when you go all in on its family of devices and services.
 With PC makers, led by Microsoft's Surface line, building sleeker and more attractive devices, Apple needed to step up.